arymoraes/arymoraes/README.md

 - 🌱 I’m Ary, a Full-Stack Developer with a unique background in Medicine, now based in Canada.
 - 👨‍💻 Coding with a purpose, I specialize in TypeScript, Ruby, and Rust.
+- 💻 Passionate about open-source: Contributing to and learning from the global developer community.
 - 🎓 Formerly a family physician, I bring a unique perspective to problem-solving in tech.
 - 🌟 After a bold career shift from Medicine to Software Engineering, I've found my true passion in coding and developing innovative applications.
 - 🚀 I’m constantly learning and evolving, always looking to push the boundaries of what I can create with code.